vmware-tanzu/tanzu-dev-portal/content/data/tanzu-gemfire/blog/security-manager-basics-authentication-and-authorization.md

 }
 ```

-Run the app and you should see an output in your console/terminal like the following
+Run the app and you should see an output in your console/terminal like the following:

 ```
 ERROR StatusLogger Log4j2 could not find a logging implementation.
 Please add log4j-core to the classpath.
 Using SimpleLogger to log to the console...